• Skip to primary navigation

 • Tuscanini Potato Gnocchi (a fun mini version and great for soup)

-Beware of brands, however, that contain diglycerides and other hidden fat sources if you are searching for an oil-free version.
+Please be aware of brands containing diglycerides and other hidden fat sources if you want an oil-free version.
 As a rule, the fewer ingredients in any product, the better.

 Surprisingly, the key to sheet pan meals is combining ingredients, which roast well together and cut them into similar sizes for equal cooking.
 Since I don't cook with oil, I chose a flavorful dressing to roast my gnocchi and vegetables.